-Estonia is a small Baltic country located just across the Gulf of Finland from Helsinki, and just on the doorstep of the big bad Russian Bear to the east (from whose grasp it only recently broke free).
+Estonia is a small Baltic country located just across the Gulf of Finland from Helsinki, and just on the doorstep of the big bad Russian Bear to the east.
 In recent decades Estonia has gone from being one of the constituent Soviet Republics of the USSR to being a modern European democracy and EU member.
 Despite its small size, Estonia has been making waves in the tech world – this is the country that gave us Skype, something that I for one can no longer imagine living without!
 Tallinn’s old town is picture perfect, and it’s easy to visit Estonia as part of a trip through the Baltics or from Finland (or both):

 Travel to, from, and within Estonia overland

 Estonia has a well-developed road network, and a limited domestic rail network that serves its major towns and cities.
 Both can be used to travel around Estonia, though travel times are better by road.